-From Conversational AI to Agentic UI: Why Financial Services Needs More Than Chat
+From Conversational AI to In App Voice Agents: Why Financial Services Needs More Than Chat

 Conversational AI in financial services has mostly been deployed as FAQ bots and balance inquiry tools.
-The real opportunity requires something fundamentally different — an interface that completes transactions, not just conversations.
+The real opportunity requires something fundamentally different: an agent inside the app that completes transactions, not just conversations.

 Conversational AI has been deployed in financial services for years.
 Most of what's been deployed is, charitably, underwhelming.